 Kahless cut a lock of his hair and dropped it into the lava of the Kri’stak volcano, then plunged the burning lock into the Lake of Lusor and twisted it into a blade.
 After forging the weapon, he used it to fight the tyrant Molor and then gave it its name, Bat’leth!
 Andrew Lee (onosendai2600) simply built it with Bionicle parts.

 The redoubtable Iain Heath (AKA Number One) has boldly gone where no one has dared go before.
 This is Star Trek: The Next Generation as it should have been.
 With relatively few pieces and lot of moxy, Iain has managed to capture the true nature of Captain Jean-Luc Picard, Doctor Beverly Crusher, Counselor Deanna Troi, Lieutenant Worf and Wesley Crusher.

 Well, this may not be the first time Star Trek devices have been built out of LEGO bricks, but it definitely is one of the most impressive.
 Tommy Williamson beautifully and masterfully recreates the Phaser Type-II, Communicator, and Tricorder from Star Trek: The Original Series.
-Like a good citizen of the 23rd century, he spruces Continue reading →

 USS Reliant appeared in “Star Trek II: The Wrath of Khan” as a vessel commandeered by the titular villain.
 Christer Nyberg (myko82) built his LEGO version with 10-15 thousand bricks over the course of a year.